-Warm, toasted bread topped with crunchy tuna salad and crowned with fresh tomato and gooey, melted cheese.
-Tuna melts are usually served as open-faced sandwiches and pair perfectly with a hot bowl of soup for a satisfying lunch or dinner.
+Tuna Melt sandwiches are made with warm, toasted bread topped with crunchy tuna salad and crowned with fresh tomato and gooey, melted cheese.
+They pair perfectly with a hot bowl of soup or a salad, to make a satisfying lunch or dinner.

 I like to make tuna melts when I am either:

 - Pressed for time and don’t have more than a few minutes to make a meal, or

 - So tired/hungry that I have no desire to cook and just want something to eat right NOW!